About Reverie Astrology

 What has my past held?
 I studied playwriting at Pittsburgh Public Theater in 2006.
 From 2013 to 2016, I studied astrology under Acyuta-Bhava Dasa at the Nightlight Astrology School graduating from Nightlight 7 years 1 and 2.

 In 2010, I was a founding organizer of Evolver Pittsburgh, part of global non-profit initiatives The Evolver Network (now Bloom Network) and the Evolver Social Movement.
-During Evolver Pittsburgh's active years I collaborated on a number of parties and panels featuring incisive speakers such as Charles Eisenstein, Carolyn Elliott and Dennis McKenna.
+During Evolver Pittsburgh's active years, I collaborated on a number of parties and panels featuring incisive speakers like Charles Eisenstein, Carolyn Elliott and Dennis McKenna.
 The themes of these events ranged from skill-sharing, sustainability and grassroots activism to responsibility surrounding entheogen use in context of indigenous traditions.

 What else?
 Music, loving, reading, writing, aesthetics, cue sports, saunas and asanas.
 We are all wounded healers and learning teachers.
 Blessings to you along your path!